- Project name: Kyber Network

 - Kyber is one of the two projects that Vitalik is an official advisor of, with the other being Omise GO.
 Omise GO is one of the most successful ICO this year and became the most valuable token after trading for just two months.
 It generated 37x return compared to Ether over the same period.

 - Kyber ICO has generated great awareness.
 Its Slack channel is the largest in the world with over 33,000 members.
 There are 38,000 white listed participants for the ICO, make Kyber one of the most anticipated ICOs of the year.

 - KNC token allows token holders to enjoy the profits made by Kyber in the form of token buyback.
 Because of this, KNC tokens have better value proposition than most other ICOs.

 - The reserve system is pretty capital intensive.
 Guaranteeing liquidity for every tokens out there require reserve managers to hold a non-trivial amount of random illiquid tokens and it can tie up a lot of capital.

 - The final stage for Kyber, cross-chain trading, will take a few years, if ever, to realize as Polkadot and Cosmos will not be usable anytime soon.

 - Kyber is slower than 0x in terms of development.
 If relayers built on 0x protocol are successful, users may not want to switch to Kyber.

-Overall, I like this ICO both for its flipping and long-term potential.
-My thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, I like this ICO both for its short- and long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Good.
 Kyber is one of the most anticipated ICOs of the year with 38,000 white listed participants.
 Many of them would not be able to invest as much as they would like to, leaving plenty of unmet demand.